dimitriskokoretsis/qPCR.CFX.process/README.md

 <img src="man/figures/README-unnamed-chunk-11-1.png" width="100%" />

-The `plot` element is a scatter plot with quantitation cycle against log(starting quantity), with regression lines for each target gene.
+The `plot` element is a scatter plot with quantification cycle against log(starting quantity), with regression lines for each target gene.
 Data points are the arithmetic means between technical replicates, while error bars show their standard deviation.